 o Hanen “More Than Words” – a family-centered approach to support autistic clients and those with social communication differences

-o SCERTS program – an educational approach and multidisciplinary framework that directly addresses core challenges faced by autistic children/persons and their families
+o SCERTS program – Social Communication, Emotional Regulation, Transactional Support: an educational, multidisciplinary framework that addresses core challenges faced by autistic children/persons and their families

-o PROMPT (Prompts for Restructuring Oral Muscular Phonetic Targets) – treatment method for children with motor speech disorders
+o PROMPT (Prompts for Restructuring Oral Muscular Phonetic Targets) – treatment method for children with motor speech disorders, including childhood apraxia of speech

 o Simon Says Program: Myofunctional Therapy – training for speech-language pathologists in orofacial myology